-Enabling customers to change supplier more securely
+Enabling consumers to switch energy supplier more securely

 What is ECoS?

 Enduring Change of Supplier (ECoS), is a programme to enhance the security when you switch from one energy supplier to another.
-An essential component of this is the replacement of certificates on devices (primarily meters) which identify the responsible supplier.
+An essential component of this is the replacement of certificates on devices (primarily smart meters) which identify the responsible supplier.

 Transitional vs Enduring Arrangement